-The leg muscles are primary movers in deadlifts, but the back, core and upper body are also utilised to stabilise the weight—making the move a particularly effective full-body exercise, according to exercise physiologist Jason Machowsky, CSCS, RD.
+The leg muscles are primary movers in deadlifts, but the back, core, and upper body are also utilized to stabilize the weight — making the move a particularly effective full-body exercise, according to exercise physiologist Jason Machowsky, C.S.C.S., R.D.

-- Glutes (gluteus maximus, gluteus minimus and gluteus medius): these help extend and stabilise your hips in all deadlift variations.
+- Glutes (gluteus maximus, gluteus minimus, and gluteus medius): These help extend and stabilize your hips in all deadlift variations.

-- Hamstrings: located on the back of your thighs, these muscles include the biceps femoris, semitendinosus and semimembranosus.
+- Hamstrings: Located on the back of your thighs, these muscles include the biceps femoris, semitendinosus, and semimembranosus.
 These muscles are also hip extensors.
-They work with the glutes to move the hips forwards and come to a full standing position.
+They work with the glutes to move the hips forward and come to a full standing position.

-- Trapezius: you'll find these muscles on the upper back and neck area.
-They help stabilise the shoulders as you lift the bar and stand upright in all deadlift variations.
+- Trapezius: You’ll find these muscles on the upper back and neck area.
+They help stabilize the shoulders as you lift the bar and stand upright in all deadlift variations.

-- Latissimus dorsi: these are the wing-shaped muscles on your back that keep the mid-back strong and stabilised while lifting and lowering the bar.
+- Latissimus dorsi: These are the wing-shaped muscles on your back that keep the mid-back strong and stabilized while lifting and lowering the bar.

-- Erector spinae: this group of long muscles runs along the spine and helps you keep your back flat while deadlifting.
-When you're standing at the top of the move, your spinal erectors also help stabilise the torso and bolster your posture.
+- Erector spinae: This group of long muscles runs along the spine and helps you keep your back flat while deadlifting.
+When you’re standing at the top of the move, your spinal erectors also help stabilize the torso and bolster your posture.

 2.You Might Increase Your Power

-If you're a basketball or volleyball player, or a footballer—or simply want to increase your jump performance—deadlifting can help, Machowsky said.
+If you're a basketball, volleyball, or soccer player — or simply want to increase your jump performance — deadlifting can help, Machowsky said.